saulpierotti/markdown_notebook/MP.md

 # Distance matrices
 * The distance among sequences can be estimated from the number of observed substitutions
 	* This is called observed distance or p-distance
-	* I cannot observe multiple substitutions, so I tend to underestimate the distance (!)
+	* I cannot observe multiple substitutions, so I tend to underestimate the distance!
 	* We say that the p-distance saturates with respect to the true distance d when d gets high
 	* From now, we will refer to true distance with d and observed distance with p
 * The number of mutation expected in a given amount of time can be modelled by a Poisson distribution